 - Commit to teaching an HMAN course (may be cross-listed with home department) within two years, based on the research done during the fellowship year.

 - Have not received a Cogut Institute Faculty Fellowship to support or extend a sabbatical in the past six years.

 - Have the support of their department chair for the fellowship proposal and the eventual course offering.
 Department chairs should be aware that the Institute does not supply funds for teaching replacement.

-Applications for Fall 2020 and Spring 2021 fellowships open on Monday, September 16, 2019 and close on Friday, December 13, 2019.
-To apply, Brown University faculty must submit the following materials using the Cogut Institute Faculty Fellowship application form (form temporarily unavailable):
+Applications are closed at the moment.
+Information about the 2020–2021 application cycle is forthcoming To apply, Brown University faculty must submit the following materials using the Cogut Institute Faculty Fellowship application form (form temporarily unavailable):

 - A research project title and abstract (250 words maximum).

 - A statement (250 words maximum) addressing why you wish to pursue this work at the Cogut Institute.